 The regulations adopted herein will not have substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among various levels of government.
-Therefore, it is determined that this direct final rule does not have federalism implications under Executive Order 13132.
+Therefore, it is determined that this final rule does not have federalism implications under Executive Order 13132.

-The FAA has determined that this regulation only involves an established body of technical regulations for which frequent and routine amendments are necessary to keep them operationally current.
+The FAA has determined that this regulation only involves an established body of technical regulations for which frequent and routine amendments are necessary to keep them operationally current, is non-controversial and unlikely to result in adverse or negative comments.
 It, therefore, (1) is not a "significant regulatory action" under Executive Order 12866; (2) is not a "significant rule" under DOT Regulatory Policies and Procedures (44 FR 11034; February 26, 1979); and (3) does not warrant preparation of a Regulatory Evaluation as the anticipated impact is so minimal.
 Since this is a routine matter that will only affect air traffic procedures and air navigation, it is certified that this rule, when promulgated, will not have a significant economic impact on a substantial number of small entities under the criteria of the Regulatory Flexibility Act.

 The FAA's authority to issue rules regarding aviation safety is found in Title 49 of the United States Code.
-Subtitle I, section 106 describes the authority of the FAA Administrator.
+Subtitle I, Section 106 describes the authority of the FAA Administrator.
 Subtitle VII, Aviation Programs, describes in more detail the scope of the agency's authority.

-This rulemaking is promulgated under the authority described in subtitle VII, part, A, subpart I, section 40103.
+This rulemaking is promulgated under the authority described in Subtitle VII, Part A, Subpart I, Section 40103.
 Under that section, the FAA is charged with prescribing regulations to assign the use of airspace necessary to ensure the safety of aircraft and the efficient use of airspace.
-This regulation is within the scope of that authority as it establishes Class E airspace at Clayton, GA.
+This regulation is within the scope of that authority as it modifies controlled airspace at Albemarle, NC.